Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

-In order to ensure $\hat y$ decreases by a factor of two from its initial value, it is sufficient to show that among the remaining $84n/k$ non-leak productive steps in the sequence, the number of $B+X$ interactions exceeds the number of $B+Y$ by at least $2n/k + 6n/k = 8n/k$.
+Consider a sequence of $90n/k$ productive steps at the start of the stage when initially $\hat y = n/k$.
+By Lemma~\ref{lemma:dbl-a2.1-largeB}, the number of leak events among such a sequence is at most $6n/k$ with probability at least $1-2n^{-a}$.
+In order to ensure $\hat y$ decreases by a factor of two from its initial value, it is sufficient to show that among the remaining at least $84n/k$ non-leak productive steps in the sequence, the number of $X+B$ interactions exceeds the number of $Y+B$ by at least $2n/k + 6n/k = 8n/k$.

-By Lemma~\ref{lemma:dbl-prob-prod}, at least $40n/k$ out of the $84n/k$ non-leak productive steps will be blank-consuming productive steps, thus we will show that the desired excess of $B+X$ to $B+Y$ steps will be achieved with high probability among this sequence of blank-consuming steps.

-So consider now a sequence of $40n/k$ blank-consuming productive steps during this stage of Phase 2.
-By Lemma~\ref{lemma:dbl2-no-double}, we have that the probability of a $B+X$ interaction conditioned on a blank-consuming step, which we denote by $p(bx)$ is at least $5/8$, which holds with probability at least $1 - n^{-a}$.
+Consider the subsequence of $\lambda \le 90n/k$ blank-consuming productive steps.
+Given that at least $84n/k$ of the productive steps will be non-leak steps with high probability, Lemma~\ref{lemma:dbl-prob-prod} shows that $\lambda \ge 40n/k$, so $40n/k \le \lambda \le 90n/k$.
+Now by Lemma~\ref{lemma:dbl2-no-double}, we have that the probability of a $X+B$ interaction conditioned on a blank-consuming step, which we denote by $p(bx)$ is at least $5/8$, which holds with probability at least $1 - n^{-a}$.
+Then letting $S_{bx}$ and $S_{by}$ denote the the number of $X+B$ and $Y+B$ interactions among the sequence of blank consuming steps respectively, we have in expectation that